 1 whole roasting chicken (3 to 4 pounds)

 1/2 cup roughly chopped cilantro stems

 1 stalk lemongrass, 5 inches of white part only, chopped into 1/4-inch pieces

 6 to 8 cloves garlic, peeled and smashed

 1 (14- to 16-ounce) can coconut milk 3 cups torn greens (spinach, kale, chard, mizuna, etc.) 2 green onions, chopped into 1/4-inch pieces

 Cooked rice, to serve

 Pat the chicken dry and sprinkle it liberally with salt and pepper.
 Put the chicken, covered, in the refrigerator for up to 24 hours, or if you're going to cook it right away, set it aside while you prepare remaining ingredients.

 Melt the butter in a large Dutch oven over medium heat, then add the oil.
-Put in the chicken, breast side up, and let it sizzle for about 30 seconds.
+Put in the chicken, breast-side up, and let it sizzle for about 30 seconds.
 Carefully flip the bird and crisp the other side for another 30 seconds.
-Remove the pan from the heat, put the chicken on a plate, and pour off the the fat in the pot.
+Remove the pan from the heat, put the chicken on a plate, and pour off the fat in the pot.